danieljbell/BDapp/README.md

 # Bank Director Digital Magazine
 This repository serves as a "template" for rolling out new magazine issues for the app.
 It's still under current development, but will be completed and officially launched in-app starting in November of 2015.
+[View Working Demo of the project](http://danieljbell.github.io/BDapp/departments/TOC.html)

 ## Tooling for the project
 - Jekyll (for site generation)